jpillora/overseer/README.md

 The main goal of this project is to facilitate the creation of self-upgrading binaries which play nice with standard process managers, secondly it should expose a simple API with reasonable defaults for maximum user enjoyment.

 :warning: *This is beta software.
 Do not use in production.
 Consider the API unstable.
-Please report any [issues](https://github.com/jpillora/overseer) as you encounter them.*
+Please report any [issues](https://github.com/jpillora/overseer) you encounter.*

 ### Features